 About This Species

-The Broad-toothed Rat (Mastacomys fuscus) is a shy and nocturnal rodent that belongs to the Mastacomys genus, rather than the more commonly known Rattus genus.
-Its behavior and temperament are more akin to that of a guinea pig than the typical rat, displaying a gentle nature that makes it an elusive and reclusive species.
-The Broad-toothed Rat inhabits cold, wet, mossy sub-alpine swamps, often residing in dense vegetation and understorey areas.
+The Broad-Toothed Rat (Mastacomys fuscus) is a shy and nocturnal rodent that belongs to the Mastacomys genus, rather than the more commonly known Rattus genus.
+Its behaviour and temperament are more akin to that of a guinea pig than the typical rat, displaying a gentle nature that makes it an elusive and reclusive species.
+The Broad-Toothed Rat inhabits cold, wet, mossy sub-alpine swamps, often residing in dense vegetation and understorey areas.
 These areas provide crucial shelter, but their environments are increasingly threatened by human activity and invasive species.
-Sadly the only remaining populations of Broad-tooth Rat exist in less than a hand full of swamps in the Barrington Tops of NSW.
+Sadly the only remaining populations of Broad-Tooth Rat exist in less than a handful of swamps in the Barrington Tops of New South Wales.

-Unlike true rats, which are prolific breeders capable of producing hundreds of young annually, the Broad-toothed Rat breeds only once or twice a year, producing a small litter of up to four young.
+Unlike true rats, which are prolific breeders capable of producing hundreds of young annually, the Broad-Toothed Rat breeds only 1-2 times a year, producing a small litter of up to four young.
 This slow reproductive rate contributes to its vulnerability, as it faces numerous environmental pressures.

 Threats They Face